Skip to main content

 To activate background notifications:

-1. In the chat interface, click the three dots in the top right to open the Settings drop-down menu.
+2. Click the three dots in the top right to open the Settings drop-down menu.

-Canceling the current prompt
+Canceling a prompt